Cohen’s D is the difference between 2 means

 Final Notes

-I think Cohen’s D is useful but I still prefer R2, the squared point-biserial correlation.
-The reason is that it's in line with other effect size measures.
-The independent-samples t-test is a special case of ANOVA.
-And if we'd run it as an ANOVA, R2 = η2 (eta squared): both are proportions of variance accounted for by the independent variable.
-So
+The reason I prefer R2 is that it's in line with other effect size measures: the independent-samples t-test is a special case of ANOVA.
+And if we run a t-test as an ANOVA, η2 (eta squared) = R2 or the proportion of variance accounted for by the independent variable.
+This raises the question:

 why should we use a different effect size measure